 Information About Luxor

-The Golden Age of Thebes was during the Egyptian New Kingdom, and the size, population, and wealth of this great kingdom allowed the pharaohs to commission massive building projects and leave a legacy.
+The Golden Ages of Thebes was during the Egyptian New Kingdom, and the population, size and wealth of this great kingdom allowed the kings of ancient Egyptian to commission huge building projects and leave a legacy.
 The most important thing for an ancient Egyptian was to be remembered for eternity.
 What better way for these pharaohs to be memorialized than to create vast monuments to themselves?

 The ancient Egyptians worshipped many gods according to the ancient Egyptian religion.
 The local god of Thebes was called Amun.
 By the beginning of Luxor, (Thebes at that time) as the leading city all over Egypt, God Amun increased in importance also and grew associated with Ra, the god of the sun.
 He became the 'king of the gods' Amun-Ra.
 The sun disk God Amun-Ra was one of the most important gods in Egyptian.
 Even after Thebes began to decline, it remained the religious capital until the Greek period.
 The most famous temple to Amun-Ra is the temple at Karnak.
 It was by far the most important temple in the Egyptian kingdom until the ancient religion fell away.

-It is easiest to divide the sites around Luxor into two categories - those on the East Bank of the Nile and those on the West Bank.
+It is better to include all of Luxor by making it into two categories - those on the East Bank of the Nile and those on the West Bank.
 This division would have suited the ancient Egyptians as well since to them the East Bank was the land of the living, where the sun rose and people thrived, and the West Bank was the land of the dead, where the sunset and people journeyed into the afterlife.
-Luxor and the remains of ancient Thebes are located on the East Bank along with the temple complexes that were used to observe the ancient religious life.
+Luxor and the remains of ancient Thebes are located on the East Bank along with the temple complexes that were used to observe ancient religious life.
 The sites on the West Bank are tombs known as the Valley of the Kings and funerary temples, where Ancient Egyptians and their rulers were laid to rest and begin their journey into the afterlife.

 Luxor International Airport is the central airport assisting the whole.
 It is located 4 miles east of the city.
 Several charter airlines utilize the airport, it is a famous tourist stop for those touring the River Nile and the Karnak Temple.